wp-plugins/woocommerce-multilingual/readme.txt

 = Downloads =

-This version of WooCommerce Multilingual works with WooCommerce 1.x.
-The latest version is [WooCommerce 1.6.6](http://downloads.wordpress.org/plugin/woocommerce.1.6.6.zip).
+This version of WooCommerce Multilingual works with WooCommerce 2.x.
+It has been tested with [WooCommerce 2.0.3](http://downloads.wordpress.org/plugin/woocommerce.2.0.3.zip).
 You can see other versions in the [WooCommerce Developers](http://wordpress.org/extend/plugins/woocommerce/developers/) page.

-You will also need [WPML](http://wpml.org), together with the String Translation module, which is part of the [Multilingual CMS](http://wpml.org/purchase/) package.
+You will also need [WPML](http://wpml.org), together with the String Translation and the Translation Management modules, which are part of the [Multilingual CMS](http://wpml.org/purchase/) package.

 == Installation ==